wvabrinskas/Neuron/README.md

 [Full Documentation](https://williamvabrinskas.com/Neuron/documentation/neuron/)

+# Before you begin developing
+Run `./scripts/onboard.sh` to install the Xcode templates that `Neuron` provides to quickly generate layer code templates.

 # Grand Re-Opening!

 Version 2.0 of Neuron is here!
 This new version of Neuron is a complete rewrite from the ground up of the architecture.
 It is much more streamlined, with faster execution.
 Its usage also aligns more with commonly used ML frameworks like [Keras](https://keras.io/) and [PyTorch](https://pytorch.org/).